MIC-DKFZ/batchgenerators/Readme.md

 data that is passed along through the pipeline.
 The dictionary must have a 'data' key:value pair.
 It optionally can handle a 'seg' key:vlaue pair to hold a segmentation.
 If a 'seg' key:value pair is present all spatial transformations will also be applied to the segmentation!
-A part from 'data' and 'seg' you are free to do whatever you want (your image classification/rtegression target for example).
+A part from 'data' and 'seg' you are free to do whatever you want (your image classification/regression target for example).
 All key:value pairs other than 'data' and 'seg' will be passed through the pipeline unmodified.

+'data' value must have shape (b, c, x, y) for 2D or shape (b, c, x, y, z) for 3D!
+'seg' value must have shape (b, c, x, y) for 2D or shape (b, c, x, y, z) for 3D!
+Color channel may be used here to allow for several segmentation maps.
+If you have only one segmentation, make sure to have shape (b, 1, x, y (, z))

 ##How to install locally